 - 5. a.
-The pilot program shall include a performance incentive to compensate the owner of an energy storage system that is connected to the transmission and distribution system.
+The pilot program shall include a performance incentive to compensate the owner of a customer-sited energy storage system or front-of-the-meter energy storage system.
 The purpose of the performance payment shall be to: - (1) provide fair compensation for the full value of services provided by the energy storage system, including improving the efficiency of the transmission and distribution system and reducing the peak demand placed on electricity generators; - (2) increase the number of cost-effective energy storage systems that are connected to the transmission and distribution system; - (3) facilitate the integration of distributed sources of electricity generation; and - (4) increase the resilience of the transmission and distribution systems through the deployment of back-up power. - b.
 The board shall require each electric public utility in the State to offer an appropriate performance incentive, for a period to be determined by the board, to an owner of an energy storage system that participates in the program, which compensates for the operational attributes of the system, including, but not limited to, capacity, demand response, load shifting, generation shifting, locational value, and voltage support.
-The costs of the performance incentives shall be apportioned to ratepayers using a methodology approved by the board.
+The costs of the performance incentives shall be apportioned to ratepayers using a methodology approved by the board. - c.
+The board shall establish qualifications and requirements an applicant shall be required to meet in order to be eligible for a performance incentive pursuant to this section, which may be more stringent than the requirements of subsection b. of section 3 of this act.

-6. Each electric public utility in the State shall file a tariff with the board, no later than 12 months after the effective date of this act, that would apply only to front-of-the-meter energy storage systems connected to the transmission and distribution system.
+6. In addition to the upfront incentive established pursuant to section 4 of this act, and the performance incentive established pursuant to section 5 of this act, each electric public utility in the State shall file a tariff with the board, no later than 12 months after the effective date of this act, that shall apply only to front-of-the-meter energy storage systems that are not subject to a tariff from PJM.
 The tariff shall be formulated to provide front-of-the-meter energy storage systems with compensation for their value to the grid, as described in section 5 of this act.
 The tariff shall establish a new rate design for front-of-the-meter energy storage systems that accurately reflects cost causation, based on a cost of service study.
 The tariff may distinguish between different sizes and types of energy storage systems.
-The tariff shall exempt front-of-the-meter energy storage systems from charges intended for customers who consume electricity, including, but not limited to, the societal
+The tariff shall exempt front-of-the-meter energy storage systems from charges intended for customers who consume electricity, including, but not limited to, the societal benefits charge imposed pursuant to section 12 of P.L.1999, c.23 (C.48:3-60).

-S2185 B.SMITH, GREENSTEIN
+S225 B.SMITH, GREENSTEIN